cristealab/Inter-ViSTA/README.md

 ## Which branch of the Inter-ViSTA GitHub repository should I use?
 We currently maintain 4 slightly different branches of the Inter-ViSTA application on GitHub:

 1. Base (general use) - This branch contains only the core Inter-ViSTA application code.
 For it to function properly, you must have both R and Python (Anaconda) installed on your local machine.
-See *What if I already have R and Anaconda on my machine?* below for more information on specific dependencies.
+See [What if I already have R and Anaconda on my machine?](#What-if-I-already-have-R-and-Anaconda-on-my-machine?) below for more information on specific dependencies.
 2. Portable (general use) - In addition to the core code, this branch contains a portable version of RStudio and the necessary R libraries to run Inter-ViSTA.
 However, it still requires a local Python installation and a properly-configured conda environment to run properly.
-See *System requirements and dependencies* and *What if I don't have Python on my computer?*
+See [System requirements and dependencies](#System-requirements-and-dependencies) and [What if I don't have Python on my computer?](#What-if-I-don't-have-Python-on-my-computer?).
-3. Docker (for development/deployment only) - Core code + necessary files to generate the Docker image found at https://hub.docker.com/repository/docker/cristealab/intervista
+3. Docker (for container-based deployment) - Core code + necessary files to package Inter-ViSTA as a standalone program (via a Docker image, which can be found at https://hub.docker.com/repository/docker/cristealab/intervista).
+To run Inter-ViSTA on Docker, download and install Docker, then simply pull the Inter-ViSTA image and deploy it locally.
-4. shinyapps.io (for development/deployment only) - Core code modified to run on the system configuration required by shinyapps.io
+4. shinyapps.io (for online deployment) - Inter-ViSTA is also available online and is currently hosted by shinyapps.io to handle multiple concurrent users (see https://intervista.princeton.edu or https://cristealab.shinyapps.io/inter-vista to access Inter-ViSTA online!).
+This branch contains the core Inter-ViSTA code modified to run on the system configuration required by shinyapps.io and is primarily for development purponses.

 ## Running an Inter-ViSTA analysis
 Inter-ViSTA is designed to be compatible with a wide variety of interaction-based proteomics approaches (AP-MS, APEX, BioID, etc.).
 See the "Instructions" tab of the application to learn how to format and upload your own data for visualization and analysis with Inter-ViSTA.